django-cms/django-cms/docs/reference/cli.rst

 Occasionally, the pages and plugins tree can become corrupted.
 Typical symptoms include problems when trying to copy or delete plugins or pages.

-This commands will fix small corruptions by rebuilding the tree.
+This command will fix small corruptions by rebuilding the tree.

 .. _fix-mptt: